New Mexico Residential Lease Agreement | PDF – MS Word

 Maximum Amount ($) – It is in the landlord’s right to charge as much as one (1) month’s rent as a security deposit (for rental agreements with a one year term).
 Should a landlord demand a deposit greater than one (1) month’s rent, they will be required to pay the tenant any interest accumulated in accordance with (NM Stat § 47-8-18).

 Returning – The deposit must be returned to the tenant within thirty (30) days of the rental termination date (NM Stat § 47-8-18).

 Lead-Based Paint Disclosure – This disclosure is required if the property in question was constructed before the 1st of January 1978.

 Identity – The landlord is required to disclose to the tenant the identity of any and all individuals given access to the property or given the authority to act on the landlord’s behalf (§ 47-8-19).

-There are no statutes which allow for a grace period for renters in New Mexico.
+There are no statutes that allow for a grace period for renters in New Mexico.
 Should a late payment occur, a landlord is legally allowed to charge a late fee that is no greater than ten (10) percent of the monthly rent (NM Stat § 47-8-15).